matuteana/uned-sdn-dev-vm/scripts/vm_files/Desktop/Yang_and_RESTCONF.md

 then copy the string literal of the interface name and paste it into the field of the "URL Decoder/Encoder", and then click on "Encode".
-Copy the result, which will have `%2F` to represent the `\`s and use paste that into the `node-id` field in the Yang UI and send the request.
+Copy the result, which will have `%2F` to represent the `\`s and paste that into the `node-id` field in the Yang UI, and send the request.

-You now have a request URL in the history that you can use in Postman.
-Go to Postman, paste and send the URL, and you now have a result document which is the `interface-configuration` for that specific interface.
+You now have a request URL in the request history that you can use in Postman.
+Copy that URL, go to Postman, paste and send the URL, and you now have a result document which is the `interface-configuration` for that specific interface.